nosas/blog/toonvision/classification/article.md

 Originally, I planned on only using a single callback, `ModelCheckpoint`, to save the model's weights.
 The callback saves the model's weights to a file at some interval - usually after each epoch or at the lowest validation loss value during training.

-Saving the model at the lowest validation loss value is flawed the model may have overfit to the data.
+Saving the model at the lowest validation loss value is flawed because the model may have overfit to the data.
 In fact, during my experiments, I found that models that saved their weights at the lowest validation loss value were not performing well during evaluation.

-I omitted the use of [ModelCheckpoint](https://keras.io/api/callbacks/model_checkpoint/).
+As a result, I omitted the use of [ModelCheckpoint](https://keras.io/api/callbacks/model_checkpoint/).
 Rather, I saved the model only if it exceeded the previous run's evaluation accuracy and loss.
-This ensured I got a better model out of the 200 runs compared to the callback.
+This ensured I got a better model out of the 200 runs compared to the `ModelCheckpoint` callback.
 I believe this method is still flawed, but it proved to be more effective than saving the model based on the validation loss.

 ```python